WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 This basic model has been used for modeling lots of systems,
 including:

-* waiting at the deli counter or at the post office
+* Waiting at the deli counter or at the post office
-* phone calls in telephone exchanges
+* Phone calls in telephone exchanges
-* street & expressway traffic congestion
+* Street and expressway traffic congestion
-* computer systems, especially for capacity planning purposes
+* Computer systems, especially for capacity planning purposes

 In the case of a deli counter or the post office, you might know (or assume) that deli/postal service requires 60 seconds per customer, on average.
-If customers arrive at a rate of `X` people per minute, then how long will the queue time typically be?
-How many people will usually waiting in the queue?
+If customers arrive at a rate of `X` people per minute, then how long will the queue time typically be, you wonder?
+Or, perhaps you want to predict how many people will usually waiting in the queue.

-Mathematicians have worked for roughly 100 years to define scenarios & models for many different kinds of arrival rate schemes, service time schemes, and queue size limits, then applying those schemes to this very simple model.
+Mathematicians have worked for roughly 100 years to define scenarios & models for many different kinds of arrival rate schemes, service time schemes, and queue size limits.
 It's surprising how powerful a tool this single queue+service model is.
-When the model's simplicity is no longer sufficient, mathematicians and analysts started putting multiple service centers into networks, like this one:
+Furthermore, when the model's simplicity is found lacking, mathematicians started putting multiple service centers into networks to solve bigger problems.
+Here's a multi-service center network model:

 ![A Network of Queues](/images/post/back-pressure/network-of-queues.png)